 Some authers draw the distribution boundary between the Chinese Serow and Indochinese Serow close to the political boundary between China and Myanmar, Laos and Vietnam.
 (1) It is uncertain, but likely, that the distribution ranges of the Chinese Serow, the Indochinese Serow and the Red Serow (C. rubidus) meet or overlap in Myanmar, Shan States (upper Salween River).
 However, Rabinowitz (1998) reported that the Red Serow and the Indochinese Serow distribution ranges do not overlap in Myanmar.
 (1)

-In Cambodia the species is probably naturally restricted to the hill and mountainous terrain that surround the Mekong and Tonle Sap (lake) central plains, although confirmation of presence comes from relatively few areas, primarily as a result of survey bias (R. Timmins pers. comm.
-2008).
-There are no population estimates for Cambodia.
-(2)
+In Cambodia the species is probably naturally restricted to the hill and mountainous terrain that surround the Mekong and Tonle Sap (lake) central plains (Gray and Phan 2011, Gray et al. 2017).
+(6)

-In Lao PDR the historic distribution of the Indochinese Serow almost certainly included the vast majority of the countries land area, the majority of which is hilly to mountainous (e.g. Deuve, 1972; Lekagul and McNeely, 1988; R. Timmins pers. comm.
-2008).
-Currently in Lao PDR the species is still widespread despite heavy hunting due to extensive tracts of habitat, often over rugged terrain, especially along the Annamite mountain range of eastern central and southern Lao PDR (W. Duckworth and R. Steinmetz pers. comm.
-2006; R. Timmins pers. comm.
-2008).
-(2)
+in Lao PDR the historic distribution of the taxon almost certainly included the vast majority of the countries, the majority of which is hilly to mountainous (Lekagul and McNeely1988).
+Currently in Lao PDR the species is restricted to rugged terrain areas, especially along the Annamite mountain range of eastern central and southern Lao PDR (Vongkhamheng et al. 2013, Tilker 2014).
+(6)

-In Thailand the Indochinese Serow was originally widely distributed, its range is now highly fragmented.
-The species is primarily confined to the mountainous areas of the north and west, with isolated populations, in hill areas in the east and southeast.
-In limestone areas it is restricted to steep, forested hills and cliffs, in areas relatively inaccessible to human encroachment.
-The dividing line between the ranges of the Indochinese Serow and the Sumatran Serow is suspected to fall somewhere in the Chooporn or Suratchathani Provinces on the Thai peninsula (2) or the Kra Isthmus (3).
+Thailand: The IUCN does not recognise Capricornis milneedwardsi maritimus.
+They write the following for the region: „Two subspecies (C. s. sumatraensis and C. s. milneedwardsii) originally were widely distributed throughout Thailand, but they are now restricted to steep, forested limestone hills and cliffs, in areas relatively inaccessible to human encroachment (Lovari, 1997).
+Therefore, their populations are highly fragmented, with a low density (Lovari 1997, Lyam et al. 2006, Steinmetz et al. 2009).
+The dividing line between the ranges of C. s. milneedwardsii and C. s. sumatraensis is unclear, but it is suspected to fall somewhere in the Chooporn (spelled „Chumphon“ on google maps) or Suratchathani Provinces (Grubb 2005) (6) or the Kra Isthmus (3).
 In the Koh Lak peaks, Kloss said, that the Indochinese Serow lives in association with animals in which the lower legs are almost entirely black.
 This suggests that there may be either hybridization or, less likely, sympatry with the Sumatran Serow.
 (4)

 General description